daanielcruz/notflix/README.md

 ## ❗ ToDo

-- Edit and delete feature, i confess being lazy - Done!?
-Maybe xgh mode, i'm sorry! ❓
+- Edit and delete feature, i confess being lazy - now is...
+Done! ✔️
 - A pretty hover in videocards - Done! ✔️
 - Replace the boring alerts for a nice thing - Done! ✔️
 - A pretty modal to play videos - Done! ✔️